-Planning an entire wedding can feel like a daunting commitment, but an elopement at times requires some planning, too.
-From the guest list to the legalities, here are some tips on how to plan elopement.
+Planning an entire wedding can feel like a daunting commitment.
+While an elopement is a step away from tradition, there is still some planning involved!
+From the guest list to the legalities, here are some tips on how to plan an elopement.

 Who to invite to an elopement?